 Posted on 2010-02-11 at 18:20:34.

-Hours later Cayrimsa Ettelenya laid curled up against Nyx Shyndyn and marveled at how perfectly warm he was.
-In the space between they had allowed themselves to be consumed by the fires of their passions until the limits of their physical bodies, although their souls still craved more.
-In the sweet afterglo her fingers dared to dip betwixt her legs and reaffirmed her thoughts as she felt his heat still spreading against her there.
+Hours later, Cayrimsa Ettelenya laid curled up against Nyx Shyndyn and marveled at how perfectly warm he was.
+Her fingers dared to dip betwixt her legs and reaffirmed this thought as she felt his heat still spreading against her there.
 Somehow she had always felt that elves would carry their cool temperaments with them to bed.
 Even after the sparks that had flown between her and Nyx before this had happened she had held to her doubts that an elf would make a decent lover.

 Of course… he isn’t really an elf…